Aquabbas/WhatToWear/README.md

    - Incorporate gender-specific recommendations if desired.

 4. Virtual Running Coach Development:
-   - Develop a Virtual Running Coach that provideds comprehensive support for runners using OpenAI's API.
+   - Develop a Virtual Running Coach that provideds comprehensive support for runners using an open-source NLP API.
    - Implement necessary API endpoints to enhance the UX by offering personalized advice, addressing common queries, and providing recommendations beyond clothing suggestions, thereby promoting holistic fitness and well-being.

 5. Backend Development: